mohsenmoqadam/rust_on_emacs/README.md

 cd hello_world/
 emacs -nw src/main.rs
 ```
-For the first time, wait a while for Emacs to be ready to use (depending on your interned speed).
+For the first time, wait a while for Emacs to be ready to use (depending on your internet speed).

 and the final result😋:
 ![Screenshot](https://github.com/mohsenmoqadam/rust_on_emacs/blob/main/emacs.jpg)